 - What wasn’t successful?
 How can you improve on it?
 What part of the journey suffered and did not work?

-- Did the strategy achieve the goal that you originally set out?
+- Did the strategy achieve the goal that you set out to achieve?
 If not, why?

 Inbound Marketing Resources

-Access some of our most popular articles to further your knowledge and marketing strategy.
+Access some of our most popular articles to further your knowledge: